 - Pine needles

-Among the materials birds occasionally use in their nests are snake skins (especially favored by Great Crested Flycatchers), plastic strips, cellophane, and aluminum foil.
-Many small birds, including hummingbirds, use spider silk in nest construction—it holds the other nesting materials together while making a tiny nest stretchy enough to accommodate growing nestlings.
+Among the materials birds occasionally use in their nests are snake skins (especially favored by Great Crested Flycatchers), and spider silk (especially used by small birds, including hummingbirds).
+The latter holds the other nesting materials together while making a tiny nest stretchy enough to accommodate growing nestlings.
 Providing a safe environment for spiders will enhance nesting opportunities for these birds.
 Barn and Cliff swallows, phoebes, and robins use mud to construct their nests.
-You might consider creating or keeping a muddy puddle in your garden for them.
+You might consider creating or keeping a muddy puddle in your garden for them. .
+Birds may also use plastic strips, cellophane, and aluminum foil, but we don’t recommend that you offer these materials.
+Also, don’t offer dryer lint.
+It may seem nice and fluffy, but becomes crumbly after it's rained on and dries.
+Some laundry detergents and fabric softeners may also leave harmful residues.

 How to offer nest material